 MA (Hons) Waikato , PhD ANU

-Prior to my arrival at The University of Auckland, I taught politics and policy at Monash University, and the University of Canberra and held a postdoctoral position at the Australian National University.
+Before arriving at the University of Auckland, I taught politics and policy at Monash University and the University of Canberra, and I held a postdoctoral position at the Australian National University.
 I worked as a policy research officer in the Australian Federal Parliament and was the Australian Parliamentary (postdoctoral) Fellow in 2000.

 Research | Current